 - Strong letters of recommendation (three are required).

 - A thoughtfully written Statement of Purpose that includes information on why you want to attend graduate school, any research interests you may have, and details on any prior research experience, including the extent to which you were intellectually and independently involved in your research project.
+There are no word or page limits, however, we recommend that the statement of purpose be no longer than two pages double-spaced.
+This is only a recommendation, and your statement of purpose can be longer, if needed.

 - International applicants whose native language is not English must also complete the Test of English as a Foreign Language (TOEFL).